Cano Cristales Facts

 - This opinion originates, quite understandably, as a result of the fact that the river presents five separate colors.
 For about half of the year, however, only four of the gorgeous colors appear visible.
 That alone, though, makes it highly remarkable.

-- During the other half of the year, nonetheless, the fifth color quickly appears as well.
+- During the other half of the year, nonetheless, the fifth color quickly appears as well, dazzling the viewer.
 This, therefore, completes the dazzling transformation of the river.
-The colors presented include green, yellow, blue, black, and red.
+The colors presented include those of green, yellow, blue, black, and red.

 Cano Cristales Physical Description